 A giant killer gorilla escapes its confines to wreak havoc on the streets of 1930s New York.
 What a premise for a story about a down-and-out film producer pining for his next big hit!
 Known as the picture that saved a movie studio — RKO Radio Pictures studio, to be exact — King Kong is the granddaddy of all those big-bad-stomping, monster-on-the-loose chomping horror-fantasy epics.
 And it is every bit the classic it’s cranked up to be.

-Labeled box-office poison by the press and hounded by insurance investigators and fire marshals alike, restless movie mogul Carl Denham (an overly enthusiastic Robert Armstrong) searches for the perfect angle for his upcoming project.
-Upon a chance meeting with the impoverished Ann Darrow (lovely Fay Wray, who bleached her dark hair blonde for the shoot), Denham impulsively decides to star her in his yet-to-be-announced adventure flick.
+Labeled box-office poison by the press and hounded by insurance investigators and fire marshals alike, restless movie mogul Carl Denham (an overly enthusiastic Robert Armstrong) searches for the perfect angle for his upcoming motion-picture project.
+Upon a chance meeting with the impoverished Ann Darrow (vulnerable Fay Wray, who bleached her dark hair blonde for the shoot), Denham impulsively decides to star her in his yet-to-be-announced adventure flick.

-Cryptic and secretive to a fault, the wily producer nonetheless convinces Ann to trust him enough (“I’m on the level.
+Cryptic and secretive to a fault, the wily producer-director nonetheless convinces Ann to trust him enough (“I’m on the level.
 No funny business!”) to accompany Denham and his shoestring crew as the only female member on board a ship “with the toughest looking mugs” anyone has had the misfortune to be associated with.

 In the blink of an eye, they’re whisked away on a long sea voyage to … who knows where?
 Darrow and Denham are accompanied on their journey by salty seaman Captain Engelhorn and his lantern-jawed first mate, Jack Driscoll.
 Once our adventure seekers arrive on Skull Island, however, all hell breaks loose — quite literally.
 After unknowingly interrupting a native ceremony whereby a young girl undergoes elaborate preparation as the newly christened bride of “Kong,” Denham and his crew come face-to-face with the titular deity: an enormous anthropoid dubbed by Denham “The Eighth Wonder of the World.”